ThrosturX/cadp_kardashiev/README.md

 *Escorts*: can be sent with cargo ships to protect them from pirates.
 The higher the number of escorts, the lower the chance of being attacked.

 *Spy drones*: can be sent to spy on other players.
-If the spy mission is succesful it reveals the resources and ships currently owned by the player.
+If the spy mission is successful it reveals the resources and ships currently owned by the player.

-*Death ray*: Activating the death ray destroyes the resources and ships belonging to each other player.
+*Death ray*: Activating the death ray destroys the resources and ships belonging to each other player.
 However ships currently on mission are not destroyed.
 A death ray can only be used once.

 Pirates can potentially attack any of your ships.
 Escorts are the only type that reduces pirate attacks, and can only be sent with cargo ships.
-The more cargo the carg ship is carrying, the higher the chance is of it being attacked.
+The more cargo the cargo ship is carrying, the higher the chance is of it being attacked.

 When a trade offer is sent to another player, the resources and ships included are removed from the pool of currently available resources and ships.
 They appear again if the offer is cancelled, otherwise the ships return with new resources after the trade has been accepted and performed.